grupydf/grupydf.github.io/content/articles/gh-pages-com-pelican-e-travis-ci.rst

     Your identification has been saved in publish-key.
     Your public key has been saved in publish-key.pub.

-Criada a chave vamos cifrar usando a ferramenta `Travis-CLI`_:
+Criada a chave vamos cifrar usando a ferramenta `Travis-CLI`_ para poder publica-la em nosso repositório sem expor o conteúdo da chave privada.
+Certifique-se de que o `Travis-CLI`_ esteja instalado em sua máquina:

 .. code-block:: bash